Abusers are con artists

 Romney's bluster during the crisis

-With the turmoil in Libya and more American lives lost, Mitt Romney's response to the latest crisis lacks the depth we need from a
+With the turmoil in Libya and more American lives lost, Mitt Romney's response to the latest crisis lacks the depth we need from a leader.

 Instead of a measured, reasoned reaction to the storming of our American embassies, we get inept recitation of the facts and blustery boasting about American military prowess.
 It feels as if we have yet another Republican presidential candidate eager to plunge us into another war.

 In the past decade, we've lost thousands of American men and women to bloody conflicts in the Middle East.

 It's time for war and threats of war to stop.

 Your front-page feature article regarding the 9/11 anniversary poses the question: "Will this wound ever be healed?"
 In my opinion, this will not happen until the alleged majority of "good" Muslims prevail over the alleged minority of "bad" Muslims.

 Possibly the paper should ask the question, "When will our political and media leaders stop pandering to Islam?"
 Could this be based on fear?
 It is apparent to me that Islam is not being held to the same standards of civility, tolerance, and behavior as other religions and/or cultures.

 Our alleged Christian president has not, to the best of my knowledge, expressed outrage and indignation regarding how Christians are being treated in most of the Islamic world.
 I would like to have a dollar for every news story I have seen or read regarding killings and/or destruction of Christian churches in the Islamic world.